scalar-labs/scalar-terraform/docs/CassandraOperation.md

 JVM_OPTS="$JVM_OPTS -Dcassandra.replace_address_first_boot=<dead_node_ip>"
 ```

+* You need to modify the file `/etc/cassandra/conf/cassandra.yaml` If you chose *Taint Volume*
+  * Remove the newly created cassandra node IP from the newly created cassandra node seeds.

 * Finally you can start the Cassandra service.

 ```console
 sudo systemctl start cassandra
 ```

+* After a successful restart of the newly created Cassandra node, you should replace the seeds of all Cassandra nodes with newly created Cassandra node IP.

 # Related Documents